Professor of Engineering at Columbia University, and Text IQ Advisor

 Professor Bol was using unsupervised learning for its best possible use case: to tell him what he didn’t know he needed to know.
 Supervised machine learning can’t do that, because it only looks at what we tell it to look at.
 Unsupervised learning looks at everything.

 Two years ago, I joined an AI company as an advisor.
 Text IQ is building AI for sensitive information to help enterprises and government agencies reduce their latent risk.
-The problem we’re working on is a multi-billion dollar problem: the wrong kind of information that slips to the public or a competitor can topple a merger, cause huge fines, destroy a high-stakes litigation, and create reputational harm, degrading shareholder value.
+The problem that Text IQ is working on is a multi-billion dollar problem: the wrong kind of information that slips to the public or a competitor can topple a merger, cause huge fines, destroy a high-stakes litigation, and create reputational harm.

-Like the ancient Chinese who left traces of their shared knowledge in the public record, today’s humans leave traces of latent risk in the massive datasets of their organizations.
-These are sensitive needles in a haystack: codewords describing insider trading, private (and risky) emails from professional accounts, privileged information as a merger approaches, or the vestiges – everywhere – of personal data that have become large liabilities in the face of new privacy regulations like the Europe’s sweeping General Data Protection Regulation, or GDPR.
+Like the ancient Chinese who left traces of their shared knowledge in the public record, today’s humans leave traces of risk in the massive datasets of their organizations.
+These are sensitive needles in a haystack: codewords describing insider trading, delicate private emails from professional accounts, "hot documents" that can evince anti-competitive conduct, and the vestiges—everywhere—of personal data that now spells significant liability in the face of privacy regulations like GDPR and CCPA.

 The compliance and risk spaces have become crowded with startups that are using artificial intelligence to help organizations protect themselves from these inside threats.
 Many of these startups are using supervised machine learning, because it is generally faster and less complex to develop.